Challenging barriers

 Challengers is a place where everyone is welcome and celebrated for who they are.

+Our unique non-exclusion policy means that we welcome every child and will always find a way to support their individual needs, even if they are multiple and complex.
 The way we operate demonstrates that there is absolutely no reason why disabled children and young people should ever be excluded from having fun and playing an active part in society – we call this the Challengers Approach.

 Re-framing what ‘disability’ means